bmrf/tron/README.md

 Depending how badly the system is infected, it could take anywhere from 3 to 10 hours to run.
 I've personally observed times between 4-8 hours, and one user reported a run time of 30 hours.
 Basically set it and forget it.

 If you run with the `-udl` switch, it will automatically email me the run logs at the end of the script.
-Not required but greatly appreciated if you do it.
+Not required but greatly appreciated if you can.

 # COMMAND-LINE USE

 Command-line use is fully supported.
 All flags are optional and can be used simultaneously. *

-    tron.bat [-a -c -d -dev -e -er -m -o -p -r -sa -sap -scs -sdb -sd -sdc -sdu -se -sk -sm -spr -ss -str -swo -swu -udl -v -x] | [-h]
+    tron.bat [-a -asm -c -d -dev -e -er -m -o -p -r -sa -sap -scs -sdb -sd -sdc -sdu -se -sk -sm -spr -ss -str -swo -swu -udl -v -x] | [-h]

     Optional flags (can be combined):

      -a   Automatic mode (no welcome screen or prompts; implies -e)

+     -asm Automatically reboot to Safe Mode (must be used with -a, otherwise ignored)

      -c   Config dump (display current config.
 Can be used with other flags to see what WOULD happen, but script will never execute